codigodemarras/react-wordle/README.md

 ### Description

-It is a small game in which a 5x6 board appears in which each time it loads a 5-letter word in Spanish is pre-selected and the idea is to guess that word.
-You have 6 possibilities to guess the word, the game consists of writing an initial word and based on that, the game will determine if the letters used exist in the word you have to guess or if they exist but are in an incorrect position or do not exist in that word.
-If after 6 attempts the word has not been guessed, the game must be restarted.
-If you guessed the word, a congratulations sign appears so you can restart the game and start over with a new word.
+It is a small game where you have to guess a word of 5 letters in Spanish.
+There are 6 possibilities, the player must write an initial word and it will be indicated if the letters used exist in the word or if they exist but are in an incorrect position or do not exist.
+If he/she guesses the word, a congratulations sign appears so that he/she can restart the game and start over with a new word.

 This project is the second project from a serie of projecs with React.
 It was developed live in the [stream](https://www.twitch.tv/codigodemarras).